Astro-chemistry/OPD-LASEX-GMTJ/README.md

 ## Project Science Focus

-Our observing program focuses on studying **Milky Way analog galaxies** to better understand the distribution of **dark matter** in galaxies similar to our own.
+Our observing program focuses on studying **XX Milky Way analog galaxies** to better understand the distribution of **dark matter** in galaxies similar to our own.
 By combining SPARC4's multi-band imaging with deep infrared data, we perform detailed stellar population analyses to decompose rotation curves and isolate the dark matter contribution.

-The sample includes **XX MW analogs**, and this repository contains the tools developed to plan, select, and analyze this sample.

 ---

 ## Available Tools

-We currently provide **four Jupyter Notebooks**, each designed to streamline a specific part of the observing and data preparation workflow:
+We currently provide **three Jupyter Notebooks**, each designed to streamline a specific part of the observing and data preparation workflow:

 | Notebook | Purpose | Link |
 |:---------|:--------|:-----|